intuition-dev/intuDocs/docs/readme.txt

 https://docsify.js.org/#/plugins

-index.md is also partially in the MetaBake/src/Readme as cut/paste
+index.md is also partially  cut/paste from articles here.

+and it ln -s to MetaBake/src/README